A Whirlwind of Activity for US Stocks in August—Is More Volatility Ahead?

 According to The Wall Street Journal’s latest quarterly survey of academic and business economists, the odds of a recession over the next 12 months are low.

-Among S&P 500 firms, concerns might have dissipated, according to data compiled by Torsten Slok, the chief economist at Apollo.
+Among S&P 500 firms, concerns might have dissipated, according to data compiled by Torsten Slok, chief economist at Apollo.

 “The media is full of anecdotes from earnings calls about the economy supposedly slowing down,” Slok said in a note, which was also emailed to The Epoch Times.
-“But the reality is that firms on earnings calls talk less and less about recession.”
+“But the reality is that firms on earnings calls talk less and less about recession.

 “Important elements of our growth forecast are being challenged.
 U.S. news hints at a sharper-than-expected weakening in labor demand and early signs of labor shedding.
-The latest business surveys also suggest a loss of momentum in global manufacturing and in the euro area—weak links in the expansion that we have expected to lift this year,” said Bruce Kasman, the chief global economist at JPMorgan.
+The latest business surveys also suggest a loss of momentum in global manufacturing and in the euro area—weak links in the expansion that we have expected to lift this year,” said Bruce Kasman, chief global economist at JPMorgan.
 “On the other hand, these forces are being tempered by solid continued gains in overall activity, led by the service sector.”

 On the other hand, there have been murmurs of recession signals flashing.